jfbosch/DbScriptomate/README.md

 Why?
 We needed a quick and dirty way to track schema changes.

-We've added an additional option (as well as an inline option after generating a new script) that will go and upsert a .sql file for every db object in the database.
+We've added an additional option (as well as an inline option after generating a new script) that will generate and upsert a *.sql* file for every db object in the database.
-These files can then be committed and git can be used to track changes.
+These files can then be committed and git can be used to track historical changes.

 Some configuration that can be used :
 ```csharp